notadeejay/rbc-training/data/Week 2 Day 1/10__Add Styles to Footer__Exercise.md

 ### Tasks

 - [ ] Add CSS to style the footer and change the color of the background
-- [ ] Add Styles to make sure the text is still legible
+- [ ] Add CSS styles to change the font color, if needed
-- [ ] Style the anchor tags in the footer to have a font size of `12px`
+- [ ] Change the font in the footer to be an appropriate size

 **Tip:** Remember you can use more than one tag or selector.

+### Tips and Tricks

 For example, if you *only* wanted the `p` tags in a `section`, you could style them like so: